topocm/topocm_content/w3_pump_QHE/pumps.md

 )
 ```

-So unless $\mu = E_n$ for some $n$, each minimum of the potential contains an integer number of electrons $N$.
+So unless $\mu = E_n$ for some $n$, each minimum of the potential contains an integer number of electrons $N$.There are a large number of states at this energy and almost no states at $\mu$ away from $E_n$.

-Electron wave functions from neighboring potential minima do not overlap, so when we change the potential by one time period, we move exactly $N$ electrons.
+Since electrons do not move between neighboring potential minima, so when we change the potential by one time period, we move exactly $N$ electrons.

 ```{code-cell} ipython3
 :tags: [remove-input]